Tanific/rainydays/README.md

 ## Description

 Rainydays is a school-project aimed to be a raincoat store page.
-It fetches data from a Wordpress API to display the content.
+It fetches data from a Wordpress REST API to display the content.
+The categories will also filter out the jackets.

 These pages are included in this site: